SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 - Block Thread - Poll Wait Time
 - Allow Event Based Update of Backup Service Table

-The settings of a group are saved in an .xml file located in the folder *C:\Skyline DataMiner\Documents\Cisco DCM\\GroupName\].GroupConfig.xml*.They can be downloaded from any DCM element via the **Documents** page.
+The settings of a group are saved in an .xml file located in the folder *C:\Skyline DataMiner\Documents\Cisco DCM\\GroupName\].GroupConfig.xml*.
+They can be downloaded from any DCM element via the **Documents** page.
 It is advisable to take a backup after all settings have been configured.
 Though making manual changes is not advisable, it is possible, and such changes will be picked up by the elements as soon as they are saved.

 Note: It is not possible to only sync some of the parameters.
 Either an element is part of a group and all parameters are synced, or it is not and no parameters are synced (excluding connector config parameters, which are always synced).